 - Invest in decent web design

 Your website could be the first thing many customers see.
 Make sure that your website looks professional and that there are no bugs or dead links.
-Investing in professional web design is the best way to ensure that your site looks decent.
+Following the advice of Cullen Fischel and investing in professional web design is the best way to ensure that your site looks decent.

 - Encourage positive reviews

 Many customers will look up reviews of a company online before trusting to use them.
 Make sure that you’ve obtained some customer reviews and that they’re mostly positive.
 You can encourage more reviews by reaching out to past happy customers/regulars and kindly asking them to leave a review.

 If your first conversation is likely to be via email, make sure that your email handle looks professional (i.e. not ending with ‘@gmail.com’ or ‘@hotmail.com’).
 You may also want to consider setting up a professional email signature.